 Theological Innovation In The Pandemic

-We were honored to be able to sit down with the Women in Youth Ministry podcast to talk about CYMT’s Innovation Lab and how we are partnering with faith communities to develop innovative and transformative ministries – especially during the times of a worldwide pandemic.
-In the episode, our Innovation Lab Director and one of our Lead Innovators share the resources available to you and how you can get involved in innovating, plus, a wealth of info on how youth ministers are continually navigating the pandemic.
+We were honored to be able to sit down with the Women in Youth Ministry podcast to talk about CYMT’s Innovation Lab and how we are partnering with faith communities to develop innovative and transformative ministries – especially during a pandemic.
+In the episode, our Innovation Lab director and one of our Lead Innovators share resources available to you.
+We also share how you can get involved with the Lab, and insights into how youth ministers are continually navigating the pandemic.
 Click below to listen, and a big thank you to the WYM team for having us!

 There are many exciting ways for you to get involved in the Innovation Laboratory that we can’t wait to share with you!
 For exclusive access to these updates and resources, please sign up for our newsletter here.
 If you have specific questions, email Innovation Lab Director Meghan Hatcher.